Anita L. DeFrantz

 ANITA L. DeFRANTZ

-Anita L. DeFrantz was appointed to the restructured United States Olympic Committee board of directors in July 2004 and has served as an International Olympic Committee member since October 1986.
+Anita L. DeFrantz was appointed to the restructured United States Olympic Committee board of directors in July 2004.
+She has served as a member of the International Olympic Committee since 1986, and was elected to the IOC’s Executive Board on Sept.
+10, 2013.
+Additionally, she was named to the Coordination Commission for the Tokyo 2020 Olympic Games in October 2013.

 A 1976 Olympic rowing bronze medalist and 1980 U.S. Olympic Team member, she currently serves as the vice president of the International Rowing Federation.
 As a member of the U.S. National Rowing Team from 1975-80, she won six national championships and a silver medal at the 1978 World Rowing Championships.

 First elected to the IOC’s Executive Board in July 1992, DeFrantz chairs both the IOC Women and Sport Commission and the IOC Athletes’ Commission Election Committee.
 Additionally, she is a member of the Juridical Commission, the Finance Commission, the Coordination Commission for the London 2012 Olympic Games and the Sport and Law Commission.
 In 1980, she received the highest honor of the Olympic Movement, the Olympic Order Medal of Bronze presented by the IOC.